buzz/mediainfo.js/docs/intro.md

 # Introduction

-mediainfo.js is a web-compatible version of the [libmediainfo](https://mediaarea.net/MediaInfo), originally written in C++.
+mediainfo.js is a web-compatible version of the [MediaInfoLib](https://mediaarea.net/MediaInfo), originally written in C++.
 Compiled from C++ to [WebAssembly](https://webassembly.org/), mediainfo.js enables browser compatibility while also supporting Node.js execution.

-## What can mediainfo.js do for you?
+## What can mediainfo.js do?

 mediainfo.js analyzes various media files and provides detailed information about them.
 While the original MediaInfo program runs on computers or servers, mediainfo.js is designed for browser use.